 How AI enables Places to respond to People

-If you ask someone what a place is, i.e. What is an Airport, Stadium or Shopping Center?
+If you ask someone what a place is, i.e. What is an Airport, Stadium or Shopping Centre?
 They’ll usually tell you what people do at that place rather than what the physical place is.
 The reason for this is the physical place itself is inanimate, it’s mostly made up of brick, mortar, steel and glass.

 This concept of a physical place is impersonal to us, so we tend to associate our understanding and opinion of a place as the human experiences we have within it.
 For example, I will remember the time when airport staff were able to direct me to the departure gate just in time so I didn’t miss my daughter’s birthday.
-These personalized moments are what makes our experiences in places memorable, because we seek interactions that understand us as individuals.
+These personalised moments are what makes our experiences in places memorable, because we seek interactions that understand us as individuals.

 We may be inspired by the architectural beauty of a place or feel comfortable within its sheltered walls, however, places rely on us as humans to bring them to life.
-But what if a place could contribute more intelligently to our experiences than simply aesthetic inspiration or air conditioned comfort, what if it was more than just brick and mortar.
+But what if a place could contribute more intelligently to our experiences than simply aesthetic inspiration or air-conditioned comfort, what if it was more than just brick and mortar.

 If a place is aware of what is happening within it, then it would be able to respond to the needs of its staff and visitors.
 Further to this point, a physical place that can learn, evolve and adapt to the changing demands and preferences of its people, is no longer purely inanimate.